phrase/Flask-Phrase/README.md

     </script>

 You can find your Project-ID and Account-ID in the Phrase Translation Center.

+Old version of the ICE is not available since version 2.0.0.
+If you still would rather use the old version, please go back to 1.x.x versions.

 #### Using the US Datacenter with ICE